JuliaPsychometricsBazaar/ComputerAdaptiveTesting.jl/docs/src/creating_a_cat.md

-Other rules are created by combining a `ItemCriterion` -- which somehow rates items according to how good they are -- with a `NextItemStrategy` using an `ItemStrategyNextItemRule`, which acts as an adapter.
+Other rules are created by combining a `ItemCriterion` -- which somehow rates items according to how good they are -- with a `NextItemStrategy` using an `ItemCriterionRule`, which acts as an adapter.
 The default `NextItemStrategy` (and currently only) is `ExhaustiveSearch`.
 When using the implicit constructors, `ItemCriterion` can therefore be used directly without wrapping in any place an NextItemRule is expected.

 ```@docs; canonical=false
-ComputerAdaptiveTesting.NextItemRules.ItemStrategyNextItemRule
+ComputerAdaptiveTesting.NextItemRules.ItemCriterionRule
 ```

 ```@docs; canonical=false